ejeschke/dicomconvert/README.md

 the image), and also output a second HDU that is a table containing all the metadata in a non-abbreviated format.

 COPYRIGHT AND LICENSE
 ---------------------

-Copyright (c) 2021  Eric Jeschke.
+Copyright (c) 2021-2022  Eric Jeschke.
 All rights reserved.

 dcmcvt is distributed under an open-source BSD licence.
-Please see the file LICENSE.txt in the top-level directory for details.
+Please see the file LICENSE.md in the top-level directory for details.

 BUILDING AND INSTALLATION
 -------------------------

 dcmcvt uses a standard python based install, e.g.

     $ pip install .

-The program can then be run using the command "dcmcvt"
+The program can then be run using the command "dcmcvt".
+See usage examples below.

 REQUIREMENTS
 ------------

 - pydicom (for reading DICOM files)
 - pyyaml (for translating metadata)
 - astropy (for writing FITS files)